equiano-institute/attackspace/README.md

 </td> </tr>
 <tr>
  <td>Football, Reinforcement learning</td>
- <td>Intended Goal: Score a goal in a one-on-one situation with a goalkeeper.
-Behavior: Rather than shooting at the goal, the player kicks the ball out of bounds.
-Someone from the other team has to throw the ball in (in this case the goalie), so now the player has a clear shot at the goal.</td>
+ <td>Intended Goal: Score a goal in a one-on-one situation with a goalkeeper.</td>
+ <td>Behavior: Rather than shooting at the goal, the player kicks the ball out of bounds.<br/> Someone from the other team has to throw the ball in (in this case the goalie), so now the player has a clear shot at the goal.</td>
  <td>Score a goal (without any restriction on it occuring in the current phase of play)</td>
  <td>Kurach et al, 2019 <a href="https://arxiv.org/abs/1907.11180">Google Research Football: A Novel Reinforcement Learning Environment [Presentation at AAAI]</a></td> </tr> <tr>

-  <td>Galactica, Language model</td> <td>Intended Goal: Assist scientists in writing papers by providing correct information.
-Behavior: Galactica language model made up fake papers (sometimes attributing them to real authors)</td> <td>Assist scientists in writing papers</td> <td>Heaven, 2022<br/><a href="https://www.technologyreview.com/2022/11/18/1063487/meta-large-language-model-ai-only-survived-three-days-gpt-3-science/">Why Meta’s latest large language model survived only three days online</a></td> </tr> <tr> <td>Goal classifiers, Reinforcement learning</td> <td>Intended Goal: Use a robot arm to move an object to a target location.
-Behavior: The RL algorithm exploited a goal classifier by moving the robot arm in a peculiar way resulting in an erroneous high reward, since the classifier was not trained on this specific kind of negative example</td> <td>A goal classifier was trained on goal and non-goal images, and the success probabilities from this classifier were used as the task reward</td> <td>Singh, 2019<br/><a href="https://bair.berkeley.edu/static/blog/end_to_end/pr2_classifier.gif">End-to-End Deep Reinforcement Learning without Reward Engineering</a></td> </tr> <tr> <td>Go pass, Reinforcement learning</td> <td>Intended Goal: Win games of tic-tac-toe.
-Behavior: A reimplementation of AlphaGo applied to Tic-tac-toe learns to pass forever</td> <td>Maximize the average score in games of tic-tac-toe, where a loss = -win, and pass is an available move</td> <td>Chew, 2019<br/><a href="https://youtu.be/nk87zsxpF1A?si=j1usw9yBbby_Al54&t=1864">A Funny Thing Happened On The Way to Reimplementing AlphaGo in Go</a></td> </tr> <tr> <td>Gripper, Evolutionary algorithm</td> <td>Intended Goal: Move a box using a robot arm without using the gripper.
-Behavior: MAP-Elites algorithm controlling a robot arm with a purposely disabled gripper found a way to hit the box in a way that would force the gripper open</td> <td>Move a box to a target location</td> <td>Ecarlat et al, 2015<br/><a href="http://www.isir.upmc.fr/files/2015ACTI3564.pdf">Learning a high diversity of object manipulations through an evolutionary-based babbling</a></td> </tr>
+  <td>Galactica, Language model</td> <td>Intended Goal: Assist scientists in writing papers by providing correct information. </td>

+<td>Behavior: Galactica language model made up fake papers (sometimes attributing them to real authors)</td> <td>Assist scientists in writing papers</td> <td>Heaven, 2022<br/><a href="https://www.technologyreview.com/2022/11/18/1063487/meta-large-language-model-ai-only-survived-three-days-gpt-3-science/">Why Meta’s latest large language model survived only three days online</a></td> </tr> <tr> <td>Goal classifiers, Reinforcement learning</td> <td>Intended Goal: Use a robot arm to move an object to a target location</td>
+ <td>Behavior: The RL algorithm exploited a goal classifier by moving the robot arm in a peculiar way resulting in an erroneous high reward, since the classifier was not trained on this specific kind of negative example</td> <td>A goal classifier was trained on goal and non-goal images, and the success probabilities from this classifier were used as the task reward</td> <td>Singh, 2019<br/><a href="https://bair.berkeley.edu/static/blog/end_to_end/pr2_classifier.gif">End-to-End Deep Reinforcement Learning without Reward Engineering</a></td> </tr> <tr> <td>Go pass, Reinforcement learning</td> <td>Intended Goal: Win games of tic-tac-toe</td>
+ <td>Behavior: A reimplementation of AlphaGo applied to Tic-tac-toe learns to pass forever</td> <td>Maximize the average score in games of tic-tac-toe, where a loss = -win, and pass is an available move</td> <td>Chew, 2019<br/><a href="https://youtu.be/nk87zsxpF1A?si=j1usw9yBbby_Al54&t=1864">A Funny Thing Happened On The Way to Reimplementing AlphaGo in Go</a></td> </tr> <tr> <td>Gripper, Evolutionary algorithm</td> <td>Intended Goal: Move a box using a robot arm without using the gripper</td>
+   <td>Behavior: MAP-Elites algorithm controlling a robot arm with a purposely disabled gripper found a way to hit the box in a way that would force the gripper open</td> <td>Move a box to a target location</td> <td>Ecarlat et al, 2015<br/><a href="http://www.isir.upmc.fr/files/2015ACTI3564.pdf">Learning a high diversity of object manipulations through an evolutionary-based babbling</a></td> </tr>

   <tr> <td>Half Cheetah spinning, Reinforcement learning</td> <td>Intended Goal: Run quickly</td> <td>Behavior: Model-based RL algorithm exploits an overflow error in a mujoco environment to achieve high speed by spinning</td> <td>Maximum forward velocity in a physics simulator</td> <td>Zhang et al, 2021<br/><a href="https://arxiv.org/abs/2102.13651">On the Importance of Hyperparameter Optimization for Model-based Reinforcement Learning</a></td> </tr> <tr> <td>Hide-and-seek, Reinforcement learning</td> <td>Intended Goal: Win a hide-and-seek game within the laws of physics</td> <td>Behavior: Box surfing, endless running, ramp exploitation by hiders and seekers</td> <td>Win a hide-and-seek game in a physics simulator</td> <td>Baker et al, 2019<br/><a href="https://openai.com/blog/emergent-tool-use/#surprisingbehaviors">Emergent Tool Use from Multi-Agent Interaction</a></td> </tr> <tr> <td>Impossible superposition, Genetic algorithm</td> <td>Intended Goal: Find low-energy configurations of carbon which are physically plausible</td> <td>Behavior: Genetic algorithm exploits an edge case in the physics model and superimposes all the carbon atoms</td> <td>Find low-energy configurations of carbon in a physics model</td> <td>Lehman et al, 2018<br/><a href="https://arxiv.org/pdf/1803.03453.pdf">The Surprising Creativity of Digital Evolution</a></td> </tr> <tr> <td>Indolent Cannibals, Genetic algorithm</td> <td>Intended Goal: Survive and reproduce, in a biologically plausible manner</td> <td>Behavior: A species evolved a sedentary lifestyle of mating and eating/mating with offspring</td> <td>Survive and reproduce in a simulation where survival required energy but giving birth had no energy cost</td> <td>Yaeger, 1994<br/><a href="https://www.researchgate.net/profile/Larry_Yaeger/publication/2448680_Computational_Genetics_Physiology_Metabolism_Neural_Systems_Learning_Vision_and_Behavior_or_PolyWorld_Life_in_a_New_Context/links/0912f50e101b77ec67000000.pdf">Computational genetics, physiology, metabolism, neural systems, learning, vision, and behavior or Poly World: Life in a new context</a></td> </tr>